Branded virtual data room hero.

 Ellty is a good fit when:

-• You're actively fundraising and need to track investor engagement in real time
+• You're fundraising and want to track exactly which investors are engaging with your documents in real time

-• You want a branded, professional data room without complex IT setup
+• You want a branded, professional data room without a complex setup or a sales call to get started

-• You're running a seed or Series A process with up to a few dozen investors
+• You're running a seed or Series B process with up to a few dozen investors

-• You want a single platform for pitch deck sharing and due diligence
+• You want one platform that handles both pitch deck sharing and full due diligence without switching tools

 Ellty is less suited for:

-• Large M&A transactions requiring advanced compliance and dedicated deal support teams
+• Large M&A transactions that require advanced compliance tools, dedicated deal support teams, and deep workflow automation

-• Companies that need hundreds of simultaneous data room users with complex group hierarchy
+• Companies managing hundreds of simultaneous users across complex group hierarchies and permission structures

 FAQ